Fifth-Year senior Shaqeia Stokes will be immediately eligible for the Bearcats

 Photos from UC's 60-38 win over Kentucky Wesleyan on Nov.
 7, 2014.

 Photos from UC's women's basketball matchup with No. 3 Louisville on March 1, 2014.

 Photos from UC's game against UConn on Feb.
 1, 2014.

 Jamelle Elliott, a former student-athlete and assistant coach at Connecticut, was named the University of Cincinnati's eighth head women's basketball coach on May 5, 2009.
-She enters her sixth campaign in 2014-15.
+She enters her seventh campaign in 2015-16.

 During the 2013-14 season, Elliott's team put together an impressive 5-0 record against teams from the state of Ohio, picking up wins over Kent State, Youngstown State, Ohio State, Akron and Xavier.
 The Bearcats also set a new single-game scoring record under Elliott with 86 points against Akron.